Homing through Reinforcement Learning: Results

-{ } To provide a baseline for comparing homing performance between Reinforcement Learning (RL)--based agents and purely stochastic dynamics, we introduce an Active Brownian Particle (ABP) model.
+: Comparison of Homing Efficiency{ } To provide a baseline for comparing homing performance between Reinforcement Learning (RL)--based agents and stochastic dynamics, we introduce an Active Brownian Particle (ABP) model with resetting.
 The goal is to compute the mean homing time $\langle T_{\mathrm{home}} \rangle$ of a non-learning particle so that the RL performance can be quantitatively compared against it.
 In this model, the particle’s movement arises solely from self-propulsion, stochastic angular diffusion, and a predefined state-dependent resetting probability given as :

+The functional form of probability is motivated by the need to provide a smooth transition between aligned and misaligned configurations.
+When the particle is well aligned ($|\theta| \le \phi$), no resetting is required, and hence $p(t)=0$.
+As the angular deviation increases beyond the threshold $\phi$, the probability of resetting increases linearly, reflecting a growing need for corrective action.
+For large deviations ($|\theta| \ge \pi$), resetting becomes certain ($p(t)=1$), as the particle is maximally misaligned.

+Thus, Eq. \ref{eq:probability} provides a simple yet physically meaningful rule that links the degree of misalignment to the likelihood of taking a corrective action.
+Thus, the equation captures the balance between persistent exploration and corrective reorientation in a simple probabilistic manner.

 At every time step, the particle selects one of the two possible orientation-update actions based on the above probability $p(t)$.

 where $\eta(\mathbf{r},t)$ is a Gaussian white noise with zero mean, $\langle \eta(\mathbf{r},t) \rangle = 0$, and correlations given by: